 An agency from Spain makes money by selling ads.
 The company buys ads from platforms with the pay-per-impression model (CPM) and sells with the pay-per-action model (CPA) — when only targeted user actions are paid for, such as downloading, subscribing or registering.

-The problem is there are no resources for testing hypotheses — neither a team with the necessary experience nor a ready-made software solution.
+The problem is there are no resources for hypothesis testing — neither a team with the necessary experience nor a ready-made software solution.
 One of the ways to increase income is to learn how to show ads to audience members that are more likely to perform the targeted action.
 This is helped by algorithms that set the criteria for displaying content.

 Agency mathematicians have hypothesized a new algorithm.
 As planned, it should optimize traffic for smartphones and tablets so that users take more targeted actions.